ArrayNone/compacty/README.md

 - macOS: `~/Library/Application Support/compacty/config.yaml`

 You can see the default configuration at [defaultconfig.go](./internal/config/defaultconfig.go).
 A more complete configuration is available at [complete-config.yaml](./complete-config.yaml) that contains even more tools, ready to be copy-pasted.

+Your `config.yaml` will be validated on startup to check for inconsistencies and potential problems.
+See `Validate()` in [config.go](./internal/config/config.go) for all checks.

 ## licensing
 compacty is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.